RaymondWGee/ReactResumeWebsite/README.md

 - At the bottom, there is a upward facing arrow button that leads you back to the header at the top, along with links to my linkedin and github

 ## Credits
-Originally based off of a React Template and worked from there to make personal modifications, removing and adding things as necessary or desired.

-If you want to check out the original template, any of the background photos, or any of the packages/things I added that were not made by me, check out below!

 ##### Header Background Photo Source
 <a href="https://wallpapercave.com/w/wp2394189">Source</a>